Chidi Osuchukwu

-Chidi Emma Osuchukwu (born 11 October 1993) is a Nigerian professional footballer who plays as a midfielder.
+Chidi Emma Osuchukwu (born 11 October 1993) is a Nigerian professional footballer who plays as a midfielder who plays for PDRM.

 Club career

 Between 2013 and 2017 he played for Braga B.

 On 3 September 2020, Osuchukwu's club Rukh Brest announced his transfer to the Russian Premier League club FC Khimki.
 Khimki never confirmed the transfer and he was not registered with the RPL as a player of Khimki.
 On 16 October 2020 he signed with a different Russian club, Tom Tomsk.

 On 27 February 2021, Ordabasy announced the signing of Osuchukwu.

 On 6 February 2022, Turan announced the signing of Osuchukwu.